Onther-Tech/tokyo-input/README.md

       {
         is_straight : Boolean, // locking type : straight, variable
         release : [ { relase_time: Time, release_ratio: Uint } ], // A single release for simple locker (a single release time & 100% of the token)
-        distribution: [ { account: String, ratio: Uint } ]
+        beneficiaries: [ { account: String, ratio: Uint } ], // token beneficiaries
-      }
+        ratio: Uint // The ratio designated to this locker }
     ],
-    ratio: Uint // The ratio designated to this locker }
+  }
 }
 ```